En-suites - all rooms

 All rooms have showers en-suite

-2 x Seaview rooms with king size beds
+2 x first floor Seaview rooms with king size beds

 Bedrooms do not have TVs.